How to Add Meta Tags to Your Website Using Nvu or KompoZer

 The meta robots tag allows you to control whether the search engine should index your page, follow its links or archive its contents.
 It should be added the same way as the META Description tag.
 The tag looks like this:

-As mentioned in my article, it's probably a waste of effort to add the keywords tag, since I doubt any search engine even looks at the tag any more.
+As mentioned in my article Why Don't You Use the Keywords Meta Tag on Your Website?, it's probably a waste of effort to add the keywords tag, since I doubt any search engine even looks at the tag any more.
 If you insist on adding it, however, put it into the HEAD section along with the other tags.
 I personally don't even bother to add this tag to my new pages.

 Once you've finished adding your META tags, switch back to the usual visual editing mode by clicking the "View" menu and selecting the menu item "Normal Edit Mode".
 The Meta tag changes you made earlier will not be visible, nor are they intended to be.
 From the Normal mode, you can continue designing your web page in the usual way.